 What are your hours?

-Hours are by appointment only Monday-Thursday with flexibility for early morning or evening appointments.
-However, evening slots are filled at the moment.
+Hours are by appointment only Monday-Thursday with flexibility for early morning appointments.
+I do not offer evening appointments at this time.

 What ages do you work with?

 Ages 18 and up.
 I will work with adolescents on a case-by-case basis and generally if I’ve already had an established relationship with the caregiver.
 I do not work with children or offer play therapy.
 Please contact me with any questions about this.

 Do you take insurance?